jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "He's a pretty child," said the elder woman with a dull glance at him.
 "I used to be fond of children, but, law! it's no use trying to be fond of nothin' in *this* world.
 There ain't time."

 "Won't you sit down?" said Dora.
-"I will bring chairs, <p class="pagenum">Begin page 64</p>and you can tell me about yourselves.
+"I will bring chairs, <hr><p class="pagenum">Page 64</p>and you can tell me about yourselves.
 Or will you come and see the room?"

 "Most any room will suit us if the rent does," replied the woman.
 "We ain't particular, and looking at rooms takes time."